 Always the more convinced in the value of Sangiovese, in 1974, he created, from the Scanni vineyard, planted in 1968, the Fabrizio Bianchi Sangioveto – then labelled as Sangioveto Grosso – a table wine exclusively from Sangiovese grapes, which triggered off the enhancement of this vine in Tuscany.

-1974 is also the year in which the experiments in the vineyards started in order to produce a white Tuscan wine worth the name of the company : the Valdigallo vineyard was planted which was to give life to the Fabrizio Bianchi Chardonnay after some years.
+1974 is also the year in which the experiments to produce a white Tuscan wine: the Valdigallo vineyard was planted for the Fabrizio Bianchi Chardonnay after some years.

-In 1981 the new cellar was ready and a few months later the first harvesting of Nemo arrived : a monovarietal Cabernet Sauvignon, from the Il Mulino vineyard.
+In 1981 the new cellar was ready and a few months later the first harvesting of Nemo, a monovarietal Cabernet Sauvignon, from the Il Mulino vineyard, was made.

 In 1986, work for the construction of an underground tunnel started.
 Mario Secci, Giotto Cicionesi and Romolo Bartalesi, who had already worked in the company for many years, converting the farmhouses, took up the challenge : to hand-build 300 metres of an underground tunnel for the storing of wooden barrels, using only the marl stone coming from the ploughing of the vineyards, with the Medieval technique of arched wooden ribs to give shape to a very long and charming lowered Etruscan arch.
 In 1992, six years later, the work was completed and their spirit and strength still live in the energy of this masterpiece.